ioccc-src/winner/1998/schweikh3/README.md

    **samefile** - find identical files

 **SYNOPSIS**

-   **./samefile**
+   ./samefile

 **DESCRIPTION**

-**samefile**  reads  a  list  of file names (one file name per line) from stdin.
+`samefile`  reads  a  list  of file names (one file name per line) from `stdin`.
 For each file name pair with  identical contents, a line consisting of six tab separated fields is
 output: The size in bytes, two file names,  the  character `=`  if the two files are on the same device, `X` otherwise, and the link counts of the two files.
 The  output is sorted in reverse order by size.

-samefile uses two stages to give optimum performance.
+`samefile` uses two stages to give optimum performance.

 In  the  first  stage,  all  non-plain  files are silently ignored (directories, devices,  FIFOs,  sockets,  symbolic